chainguard-dev/edu/content/chainguard/migration/migrating-node.md

 Sometimes your applications will require further dependencies, either at build-time, runtime or both.
-Wolfi has large number of software packaged already, so you are likely to be able to install common packages via apk add, but be aware that packages may be named differently to other distributions.
+Wolfi has large number of software packaged already, so you are likely to be able to install common packages via `apk add`, but be aware that packages may be named differently to other distributions.

 The easiest way to search for packages is via apk tools.
 For example: